-How to buy XRP online – step-by-step guide
+How to buy Ripple online – step-by-step guide

-If you want to know where to buy XRP tokens, online cryptocurrency exchanges are a good option.
+Cryptocurrency exchanges are effectively online marketplaces for crypto tokens, and almost all of them support Ripple’s XRP token.
 Aside from the platforms at the top of this page, we have reviewed many of the top cryptocurrency exchanges.
-Not every exchange supports XRP, but two spring to mind immediately:
+Not every exchange supports XRP, though two spring to mind immediately:

 - ChangeNOW: Registered in Seychelles, ChangeNOW is a crypto exchange that offers instant trading of nearly 200 crypto coins, including XRP.
-If you are considering where to buy Ripple, this could be the solution.
-Find out what ChangeNOW can do for you by opening an account today >
+Find out if ChangeNOW is the platform for you by opening an account today >

 - BitMEX: Launched in 2014 by HDR Global Trading and with 540,000 daily users, BitMEX is an established cryptocurrency exchange with a strong interface, and it supports XRP.
-Exchange XRP by opening a BitMEX account >
+Opening a BitMEX account >

 Step 2.
 Sign up and fund your account